 Francisco said, “I am beyond honored to have been awarded the Rumsfeld Foundation Graduate Fellowship grant.
 The sheer breadth of knowledge and experience I will gain in the field of public service from the fellowship is invaluable, and I greatly look forward to it.”

 Wainwright, Kyle, and Francisco join previous IWP students who have been Rumsfeld Fellows.
-These include Rebecca Buchheit in 2014, a student in the Master of Arts in Strategic Intelligence Studies program in 2014, Elizabeth Dillard and James Di Pine in 2016, Stephanie McGowen in 2017, Lyndsay Amyot and Jordan Cain in 2019, and Nathan Bader in 2020.
+These include Rebecca Buchheit in 2014, a student in the Master of Arts in Strategic Intelligence Studies program in 2014, Elizabeth Dillard and James Di Pane in 2016, Stephanie McGowen in 2017, Lyndsay Amyot and Jordan Cain in 2019, and Nathan Bader in 2020.

 Congratulations Wainwright, Francisco, and Kyle on receiving the Rumsfeld Fellowship!